Ryoma Takeuchi: Career

-From 2014–2015 Takeuchi played the protagonist, Shinnosuke Tomari/Kamen Rider Drive in Kamen Rider Drive.
+From 2014 to 2015 Takeuchi played the protagonist, Shinnosuke Tomari/Kamen Rider Drive in Kamen Rider Drive.

-In November 21, 2016, Takeuchi was one of the three winners of 2016 Best Stylish Award.
+On November 21, 2016, Takeuchi was one of the three winners of 2016 Best Stylish Award.

 In 2017, Takeuchi had breakthrough roles as Jun'ichiro Shimatani in NHK Morning Drama (Asadora) Hiyokko, as Hajime Mugino in NTV Drama Kahogo no Kahoko and as Hiroto Mogi in TBS Sunday Drama Rikuoh.

 In January 2020, he played his first leading role in a Sunday Theatre (TBS) in Ship of Theseus.
 He's the youngest to have led in Sunday Theatre at the age of 26.

-In April 25, 2022, Takeuchi was cast in TV Asahi's drama Roppongi Class, a remake of the hit South Korean drama series 'Itaewon Class' as Arata Miyabe.
+On April 25, 2022, Takeuchi was cast in TV Asahi's drama Roppongi Class, a remake of the hit South Korean drama series Itaewon Class as Arata Miyabe.